-German Air Force (Luftwaffe) and Airborne Forces for the campaign in the West, May 1940
+German Air Force (Luftwaffe) and Airborne Forces for the campaign in the West (May 1940) and Norway.

 German Air Force